haydendonald/YTMusic-Tray/README.md

 * Run `npm run dev` to run in development mode
 * Run `npm run build` to build the project
 * Run `npm run start` to run the application
+* Run `npm i -g electron-builder` to install electron-builder to build the executables